 Read about the stepladder approach

-, a gentle behavioural technique used to help children who suffer from social anxiety.
+, a gentle behaviour technique that can be used to help children who suffer from social anxiety.

 You know your child best.
-If you’re worried about his anxiety and feel that it’s impacting on his enjoyment in life, consider seeking professional help.
+If you’re worried about her anxiety and feel that it’s impacting on her enjoyment of life, consider seeking professional help.
 Here are some places to start: